Fukaya category of surfaces and mapping class group action: Introduction

 \begin{theorem} Let $f\in MCG(\S)$ and suppose that the following isomorphism holds for any `admissible' closed curves $\g_1 \& \g_2$,

 Then $f$ is isotopic to the identity in $MCG(\S).$ \end{theorem}

 The content of this paper is described as follows.
 In Section 2, we review intersection Floer homology for unobstructed immersed curves on a Riemann surface of genus greater than one.
 Here we introduce the admissibility condition and show isotopy invariance of Floer homology.
 The $A_{\infty}$-structure and the Fukaya category in this setup are defined in Section 3.
 For the general treatment one can see \cite{fukaya2001floer, seidel2008fukaya}.
 In Section 4, we give an explicit construction of a quasi-isomorphism between two $C^1$-close curves, which is used to show that any two isotopic curves are quasi-isomorphic objects.
+These quasi-isomorphisms serve as weak identity morphisms in the sense of \cite{alex2009proof}.
 The Grothendieck group of the derived Fukaya category is computed in Section 5.
 Following Abouzaid, we derive the Fukaya category using twisted complexes and identify the zero objects.
 Next we construct the map from $K_0(Fuk(\S))$ to $H_1(S\S;\mathbb{Z})$ and use well-known results about mapping class groups to prove injectivity.
 In the last section we define an action of the mapping class group on this category and prove that this action is faithful using the Alexander's trick.

-In Appendix we discuss the Maslov index and show that the combinatorial counting of polygons coincides with that in Floer theory.
+In the Appendix we discuss Maslov index and show that the combinatorial counting of polygons coincides with that in Floer theory.